gbonacini/tssh/README.md

 Description:
 ============

-Tssh is a SSH 2 client I wrote in C++11 (now updated to c++20)  from scratch, starting from the RFCs.
+Tssh is a SSH 2 client I wrote in C++11 (now updated to C++20) from scratch, starting from the RFCs.

+Debug mode can print for every packet sent a detailed dump, with a description of their purpose.
 This is a screeshoot of the output that the program produces in debug mode, with the contents of the initial packets exchange:

 ![alt text](screenshoots/handshake.png "Tssh screenshoot")